 When you’re making an uninsured motorist coverage claim after a hit and run accident, remember that in some cases, insurance companies may attempt to deny coverage unfairly.
 Your insurance company may be able to recoup the compensation paid to you if the other driver is located, but some drivers still may run into difficulty recovering compensation even from their own insurance company.

 Of course, denying coverage becomes increasingly difficult if you present adequate evidence that your accident was caused by another driver who left the scene, and you file your claim with all necessary paperwork and documentation.
 An Atlanta personal injury attorney can be helpful in compiling all necessary evidence and correctly filing the claim.
-For a free consultation about your case, contact Atlanta personal injury attorneys at the Law Offices of Shane Smith.
+For a free consultation about your case, contact Atlanta personal injury attorneys at Shane Smith Law.
 Call us at (888) 927-6955 to set up an appointment to go over your uninsured motorist coverage claim.